Current Development Projects

 Africatown Plaza

-Africatownplaza.23rd Corner Update Mural 3.mh12.17.19Situated on 23rd and Spring at the south end of the Midtown Block redevelopment, this collaboration between Africatown Community Land Trust (ACLT) and Community Roots Housing will build on the success of the nearby Liberty Bank Building.
+Africatownplaza.23rd Corner Update Mural 3.mh12.17.19Situated on 23rd and Spring at the south end of the Midtown Block redevelopment, this collaboration between Africatown Community Land Trust and Community Roots Housing will build on the success of the nearby Liberty Bank Building.
 Africatown Plaza will create 126 new units of affordable housing in the heart of the Central District, as well as ground-level commercial space.

 White Center HUB